Parserr alternative

 Try the Parserr alternative free

-Connect a mailbox or paste an email and see MailParse read the fields you name, including data from tables and attachments, with no rules to maintain.
+Connect a mailbox or paste an email and see MailParse read the fields you name, including line items from an HTML table, with no rules to maintain.